 On the second day you will visit one of the most exciting areas in Costa Rica, the Tortuguero National Park and look into staying at the Mawamba Lodge.
 Your road trip will start when you return as you will need to take a domestic flight into this area as there aren’t any roads but the lodge should be able to set this up for you.

 Tortuguero is the most important area in the Western Caribbean for the nesting grounds of the green sea turtle (Chelonia Midas), which can be seen from July to October.

 This region abounds with rich flora and fauna.
-Its several waterways allow all kinds of life to grow and develope in a Primary and Secondary Tropical Rain Forest.
+Its several waterways allow all kinds of life to grow and develop in a Primary and Secondary Tropical Rain Forest.

 Orchids, birds, monkeys, crocodiles, sloths, toucans and many other species, can be seen all over the area.
 A great way to spend time in the Costa Rica forest!
 Return to Adventure Inn for second night.

 Day 3 – 5: Arenal